cantryDev/CSGOREPAddon/Readme.md

 ## Installation

-1. Download via releases tab.
+1. Download and unzip the zip file.
 2. Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
 3. Enable Developer mode by ticking the checkbox in the upper-right corner.
 4. Click on the "Load unpacked extension..." button.